-The Master’s degree programs are designed to provide advanced training for students who plan to terminate their graduate studies at the Master’s level and those who anticipate additional work leading to the doctoral degree in geography or related fields.
+The Master’s degree programs are designed to provide advanced training for students who plan to terminate their graduate studies at the Master’s level and for those who anticipate additional work leading to the doctoral degree in geography or related fields.

-While many students are working on research problems the San Diego region and other locations in the U.S., the Department has provided opportunities for students to conduct research abroad including India, South Africa, Ghana, China and Ecuador.
+While many students are working on research problems in the San Diego region and other locations in the U.S., the Department has provided opportunities for students to conduct research abroad including Mexico, India, South Africa, Ghana, China and Ecuador.